The Board of Rabbis of Greater Rhode Island

 Picture

-Rabbi Klein's rabbinic experiences as a student at the Hebrew Union College New York campus included: serving as student rabbi for Beth Chaverim Reform Congregation in Ashburn, Virginia for 4 years; receiving a CLAL (Center for Learning and Leadership) rabbinic fellowship to study texts weekly in a pluralistic Jewish setting; coordinating the Gay/Lesbian outreach program for the Jewish Community Center on the Upper West Side for 2 years; teaching a 30-week Derekh Torah Intro to Judaism course for the 92nd St. Y; and receiving CPE (Clinical Pastoral Education) certification in an interfaith setting at New York University Medical Center.
+Rabbi Klein's rabbinic experiences as a student at the Hebrew Union College New York campus included: serving as student rabbi for Beth Chaverim Reform Congregation in Ashburn, Virginia for four years; receiving a CLAL (Center for Learning and Leadership) rabbinic fellowship to study texts weekly in a pluralistic Jewish setting; coordinating the Gay/Lesbian outreach program for the Jewish Community Center on the Upper West Side for two years; teaching a 30-week Derekh Torah Intro to Judaism course for the 92nd St. Y; and receiving CPE (Clinical Pastoral Education) certification in an interfaith setting at New York University Medical Center.

 Ordination